rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 <figcaption>The adaper I got from Amazon</figcaption>
 </figure>

 [I got this one from Amazon](https://www.amazon.de/12V-voltage-transformer-power-adapter/dp/B07L5GP7SD), works like a charm!
+14.99 euros.

 ## 6mm hex key